edgarpecero/Intelligent-Pixel-Stepstairs/README.md

       - Color Selection

-      - Delay for turn off the lights.
+      - Delay for turn off the lights

 - Effects' Mode:
     In the default config for Effect Mode, the system will remenber the last color selected.
 You can choose among colors, you can choose differents types of animation.